 Tucker and colleagues suggest WT programs are a treatment option on the spectrum of intervention “somewhere in between outpatient and residential treatment in terms of intensity and length” (Tucker, Bettmann, Norton, & Comart, 2015, p.
 672).
 While an interesting framing of this approach, WT is an out-of-home and often out-of-state intervention with an average treatment length of two months or longer, in which youth live outdoors for weeks (Russell, Gillis, & Lewis, 2008).
 WT has been described by others as a residential treatment approach for adolescents presenting with mental health issues, substance abuse and disruptive behavioral problems (Harper, 2017; Russell et al., 2008).
 It is unreasonable to suggest WT is anything less in intensity than residential treatment for adolescents (Harper & Russell, 2008; Williams, 2000).
-WT intentionally isolates youth from normal day-to-day s in community and home settings as a clinical medium (Russell, 2006) and programs are often located away from populated centers, leading to increased difficulty for families to attend and participate in treatment, and increased barriers exist for parents to bring their children to WT themselves (Harper, 2007).
+WT intentionally isolates youth from normal day-to-day living in community and home settings as a clinical medium (Russell, 2006) and programs are often located away from populated centers, leading to increased difficulty for families to attend and participate in treatment, and increased barriers exist for parents to bring their children to WT themselves (Harper, 2007).

 It is important to note that WT literature claims “effectiveness” based on standardized measures such as the Youth Outcome Questionnaire (YOQ) (e.g., Magle-Haberek, Tucker, & Gass, 2012; Russell, 2003).
 This measure was designed as a clinical progress tool and is not recommended to be used as a determination of the need for treatment or treatment effectiveness in isolation but, rather, as a repeated measures of change, suggested for weekly clinical use, and its creators suggest that “standardized outcome instruments should never be used as a substitute for clinical judgment or without consideration of the person’s own desired path to recovery” (YOQ Clinical Manual, 2010, p.
 6).

 Since the reason for treatment is the disruption to family life, the young person’s return home from residential treatment should be considered a primary indicator of out-of-home treatment and program success.
 Following WT, “most adolescents leaving wilderness therapy programs transition to longer-term, residential therapeutic schools and programs upon discharge” (Bolt, 2016, p.
 62).
-Yet some WT literature refers to these residential facilities as “aftercare” even though they are describing other forms of out-of-home treatment (Bolt, 2016; Russel et al. 2008).
+WT literature refers to these residential facilities as “aftercare” even though they are describing forms of out-of-home treatment (Bolt, 2016; Russel et al. 2008).
 Bettmann, Russell, and Parry (2013) reported almost 77% of youth moved into further residential treatment following one OBH WT program, while Bolt (2015) reported one WT program recommending up to 95% of youth move on to further residential treatment following WT.
 Pumariega (2006) reminded us that residential treatment, as a practice, has been criticized for “large-scale warehousing of youth in the name of therapeutic intervention” (p.
 281).
 Recent OBH research claims significant effectiveness (i.e., “almost three times larger” than the comparison group, cited in DeMille et al., 2018, p.
 245 or OBH providing “42.4% better treatment outcomes” than treatment as usual, cited in Gass et al., 2019, p.
-1) are juxtaposed at the same time with low rates of youth returning home (i.e., less than 25% cited in Bettmann et al., 2013).
-These claims leave us wondering what the literature is missing?
-What is not clearly articulated that could reconcile these issues?
+1) are juxtaposed at the same time with low rates of youth returning home following WT (i.e., less than 25% cited in Bettmann et al., 2013).
+These claims of superior outcomes, yet low family reintegration, leave us wondering what is missing in the literature?
+What is not clearly articulated that could reconcile this issue?

 Transportation and coercion